nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions:**
 * 2a.
 The given index is invalid.
     * 2a1.
-SocialBook informs user that the index is invalid
+SocialBook informs user that the index is invalid.

         Use case ends.

 * 2b.
 The scheme is already added to the person.
     * 2b1.
-SocialBook informs user that the scheme is already added to the person
+SocialBook informs user that the scheme is already added to the person.

       Use case ends.

-**Use case: View what schemes a person is under**
+**Use case: UC08 - View what schemes a person is under**
-1. User chooses which person to check
+1. User chooses which person to check .
-2. SocialBook displays what schemes the current person is under
+2. SocialBook displays what schemes the current person is under.

     Use case ends.

 **Extensions:**

 * 1a.
 Given index is invalid.
     * 1a1.
-SocialBook informs user that the index is invalid Use case resumes at step 1.
+SocialBook informs user that the index is invalid.

+      Use case resumes at step 1.

-**Use case: Delete schemes from a person**
+**Use case: UC09 - Delete schemes from a person**

 **MSS**
-1. User checks what schemes a person is under.
+1. User <ins>checks what schemes a person is under (UC08).</ins>
 2. User selects a scheme to delete from the person.
 3. SocialBook deletes the scheme from the person and displays the updated information.